 This is chiefly an American and British trope, as Europe and Japan's narrower roads, crowded city streets, and pricier gas make such vehicles uneconomical in those places.
 Likely to show up when a work is carrying a Green Aesop.
 Compare Absurdly Long Limousine, and God help you if the two are combined.
 Note that this trope isn't about large SUVs that are actually used for their intended "sport" and "utility" purposes, but rather, for when they are used as suburban status symbols.

-Quickly becoming a Discredited Trope, as the one two punch of the late 2000s gas crisis, and the 2010s economic depression has hit the SUV market hard, even in the United States.
-Even the Trope Namer Hummer brand has gone under as of 2009.
-However, thanks to the Grandfather Clause, Hummer Dinger will keep its old name until the site decides otherwise.
+Quickly becoming a Discredited Trope, as the one two punch of the late 2000s gas crisis and the 2010s economic crisis hit the SUV market hard, even in the United States.
+Even the Trope Namer Hummer brand was shut down in 2009.
+However, between the Grandfather Clause and the fact that the Hummer is still one of the most famous Real Life examples of this trope, Hummer Dinger will keep its old name until the site decides otherwise.

 Suzuki once ran a series of ads for one of their smaller SUVs showing off all the things that drivers couldn't do in their competitors' larger vehicles (park in tight spots, be able to reach down to the ticket at the toll booth without getting out).

 Kia also ran an ad like this, showing the compact Sorento clearing off-road obstacles that much larger SUVs got stuck in.